NikolaiRadke/Noko/howto_compile/README.md

 ###NOTE: These options are used globally for all sketches.

 **Prerequisits**
 If you have Optiboot installed, you don't need to change anything.
-If you have IDE 1.6.10-1.6.12 with AVR Core 1.6.12-1.6.14, relax.
-But Optiboot is always recommended.
+If you have IDE 1.6.10-1.6.12 with AVR Core 1.6.12-1.6.14, relax, but Optiboot is always recommended.

 Linux: with IDE 1.6.6-1.6.9 use AVR Core 1.6.9 and see intructions below.
 Windows: IDE 1.6.6-1.6.9 will *not* work without Optiboot.
 Install Optiboot and see intructions below.